syncfusion-content/javascript-docs/js/Diagram/Group.md

 ### Canvas

-  * The Canvas panel supports absolute positioning and provides the least layout functionality to its contained diagram elements.
+  * The Canvas panel supports absolute positioning and provides the least layout functionality to its contained Diagram elements.

-  * Canvas allows you to position its contained elements by using margin and alignment property.
+  * Canvas allows you to position its contained elements by using margin and alignment properties.

   * It allows elements to be either vertically or horizontally aligned.